Secure Free Society (SFS)

-Since then, Joseph has grown the Center from its humble beginnings as a part-time endeavor to now a full-time effort with a team of dedicated staff and fellows and forged a new path for SFS with a unique focus on the crime-terror nexus in Latin America and external state and non-state actors (i.e. Russia, China, Iran, Hezbollah, etc.) —issues that at the time, not many were putting together.
+Since then, Joseph has grown SFS from its humble beginnings as a part-time endeavor to now a full-time effort with a team of dedicated staff and fellows and forged a new path for the Center with a unique focus on the crime-terror nexus and how external state actors, Russia, China, and Iran, are changing the geopolitical landscape of Latin America.
+Issues that at the time, not many were discussing.

 The Center for a Secure Free Society has evolved from an idea, to a plan, to a program, to a center, finally to its permanent role as an independent, next-generation, national security think tank, engrained as an important fixture within the U.S. foreign policy and national security community, particularly with those focused on the Western Hemisphere.

 SFS is now the leading national security think tank in the United States focused on transregional threats in the Western Hemisphere, with name recognition and a respected brand behind it.